Sharyl Attkisson Leaves CBS -- Is Fox News Her Next Stop?March 10, 2014 3:59 PM EDT ››› ERIC HANANOKI

 Politico's Dylan Byers reports that sources say Attkisson left CBS because she "had grown frustrated with what she saw as the network's liberal bias" while some staffers characterized her work as "agenda-driven, [which] had led network executives to doubt the impartiality of her reporting."

-Attkisson is writing a book tentatively titled "Stonewalled: One Reporter's Fight for Truth in Obama's Washington" for HarperCollins, which is owned by News Corporation, the corporate sibling of Fox News parent 21st Century Fox.
+Attkisson is writing a book tentatively titled "Stonewalled: One Reporter's Fight for Truth in Obama's Washington" for HarperCollins, which is owned by News Corporation, the corporate cousin of Fox News parent 21st Century Fox.

 If Attkisson joins Fox, she'll follow the path of several other controversial media figures who conservatives believed were mistreated by the media.
 Those include Doug McKelway, Lou Dobbs, Don Imus, and Judith Miller.
 Reporter Bernard Goldberg joined Fox News after leaving CBS and accusing his former employer of liberally slanting their news coverage.